Kela’s Info TraySkip to content

 Kela is responsible for the securing of subsistence for unemployed persons through basic unemployment allowance and labour market subsidy.
 The following is a brief overview of the current state of Kela’s unemployment benefits and of recent developments.
 At the end, you will find links to more material on this topic from Kela, including statistics and studies on unemployment benefits.

-Labour market subsidies for the self-employed were received by about 32,000 persons in 2021 and by 15,000 persons in 2022.
+Labour market subsidy for the self-employed was paid to approximately 32,000 persons in 2021 and to approximately 15,000 persons in 2022.
 The temporary provision under which self-employed persons could qualify for labour market subsidies expired in February 2022.

 Kela’s annual expenditure on unemployment benefits comes to about EUR 2 billion